-In this tutorial, we will discuss the steps required to install the most recent release of Eclipse for PHP on Ubuntu 18.04.
+In this tutorial, we will discuss the steps required to install the most recent release of Eclipse (Eclipse 2019) for PHP on the popular Linux distribution Ubuntu.
+It provides the steps for Ubuntu 18.04 LTS.
 The steps should be the same for other versions of Ubuntu and Linux based systems.
 It assumes that PHP and Java are already installed on the system.

 Notes: You may follow How To Install Java 10 On Ubuntu, How To Install Java 11 On Ubuntu, and How To Install OpenJDK 12 On Ubuntu to install Java on Ubuntu 18.04 LTS.
 I have installed OpenJDK 12 for this tutorial.
 You can also follow How To Install PHP 7 On Ubuntu 18.04 LTS to install PHP 7 on Ubuntu 18.04 LTS.